philldimitrov123/DAB111-Flask-server-databsae-representation-project/README.md

 # Running the app
 Below are the following steps to run the application succesfully:
-  1.Clone this repository to your local machine.
+  - Clone this repository to your local machine.
-  2.Select the Hotel database folder.
+  - Select the Hotel database folder.
-  3.Install the required packages by running pip install -r requirements.txt.
+  -Install the required packages by running pip install -r requirements.txt.
-  4.Execute the Flask application by running python app.py in the terminal
+  -Execute the Flask application by running python app.py in the terminal